radhikalism/clj-jsr223-v8/README.md

 # clj-jsr223-v8

-A Clojure wrapper around clj-v8, exposing a (probably, mostly) compliant JSR-223 `javax.script` API.
+This is a Clojure wrapper around *clj-v8*, exposing a (probably, mostly) compliant JSR-223 `javax.script` API.

 The `javax.script` API defines a generic interface for scripting engines, including ECMAScript engines for the JVM.